kevinfrei/FreiKey/README.md

-# FreiKey: My fully self-designed keyboard
+# FreiKey: Firmware for fully self-designed & manufactured keyboards

 My fully custom ergonomic two piece Bluetooth keyboard.
 This is forked from the [ErgoBlue](https://github.com/kevinfrei/ErgoBlue) repository, which is now effectively dead, since I'm not using the ErgoDox/ErgoBlue layout any longer.